 Glass or Ceramic Items

-Give yourself a break from worrying about appearance.
+Like glass and ceramic items, mirrors are breakable and shouldn’t be brought camping.
+Plus, you should give yourself a break from worrying about appearance while camping.
 Sure, you probably look funny with your hair sticking out in every direction, and you might have dirt streaked on your face.
 Who cares!
 You’ll get a laugh over it when you look at your photos from the trip later. 🙂

-Anything that You Can’t – Or Don’t Want – to Carry Out
+Anything that You Can’t (Or Don’t Want t0) Carry Out

 At official campsites, they have trashcans for your waste.
-When backpacking or wild camping, this isn’t usually the case.
+When backpacking, wild camping or on hikes, this usually isn’t the case.
 Anything that you carry in, you’ve got to carry out.
-The only exception is toilet paper, which gets buried in hole you dig before doing your business.
-Paper products can also be burned in your campfire.
+The only exception is toilet paper, which gets buried in hole you dig before doing your business (wet wipes take years do decompose so need to be packed out).
+Though it generally isn’t recommended, paper trash can also be burned in your campfire.